wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/3-handling-web-pages.md

 ## Populate Text Field on Web Page

-To populate a web text field, you can use the **Populate Text Field on Web Page**.
+To populate a web text field, you can use the **Populate Text Field on Web Page** action.
 In the action's properties, set the text to write, the browser instance, and the control describing the text field.

 Additionally, you can determine whether the action will emulate typing.